-For example, imagine you had a server that stored personal information and provided a method that returned an employee's data based on an employee ID number.
-The method signature for looking up the data would look similar to Example 3.2, "personalInfo lookup Method".
+For example, imagine you had a server that stored personal information and provided a method that returned an employee's data based on the employee's ID number.
+The method signature for looking up the data is similar to Example 19.

-Example 3.2. personalInfo lookup Method
+Example 19. personalInfo lookup Method

+'''

 personalInfo lookup(long empId)

+'''

-This method signature could be mapped to the RPC style WSDL fragment shown in Example 3.3, "RPC WSDL Message Definitions".
+This method signature can be mapped to the RPC style WSDL fragment shown in Example 20.

-Example 3.3.
+Example 20.
 RPC WSDL Message Definitions